Back to Blog

 Apple's developer ecosystem is uniquely conservative, and that's by design.
 Enterprise iOS apps run banking systems, healthcare platforms, and mission-critical business operations.
 Apple can't afford to push half-baked developer tools into this environment.

-Think about Apple's track record.
+Look at their track record.
 They added Swift Playgrounds when they were confident in Swift's stability.
 They pushed SwiftUI when the framework was ready for production apps.
 They don't use their developer tools as beta testing grounds for emerging tech.

 This announcement follows months of quieter adoption.
 Back in September, Apple first announced that developers would have access to Claude Sonnet 4 in Xcode 26.
 That was the testing phase.
 This is the production rollout.